abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter05.md

 weight: 6
 ---

-In my example I try to calculate how many non-working hours people spend and at least in the EU you have to pay extra for this and it’s good to pay them.
+In my example I try to calculate how many non-working hours people spend and at least in the EU you have to pay extra for this, and it’s good to pay them.
 Still I think many people will like not working on weekends more than money.
-Sleep deprivation is big problem and as manager you have to think about this [^2].
+Sleep deprivation is big problem and as manager you have to think about this. [^2]

 [^2]: J. Durmer and D. Dinges,  ["Neurocognitive Consequences of Sleep Deprivation"](http://www.ncbi.nlm.nih.gov/pubmed/15798944) , in Seminars in Neurology, vol. 25, no. 1, 2005.